williamlsh/github-battle-app/README.md

 ## Description

-This is a project of TylerMcGinnis.com's "React Fundamentals" course.
+This is a project of TylerMcGinnis.com's [React Fundamentals course](https://github.com/tylermcginnis/react-fundamentals).
 I rewrite it on my own styles with the latest React features.
 I have to say this project is great and benefits me so much!
 Hope you new learner guys enjoy it and learn from it.

 The [demo](https://github-battle-app-uivxubbrxw.now.sh/) is hosted by [Now](zeit.co), you should not miss having a try!